envoyproxy/nighthawk/docs/root/overview.md

-One notable addition / change that may get proposed in the near future is the introduction of **Phase**. **Phase** would represent a distinct stage of an execution, like, for example, warm-up.
+One notable addition / change that may get proposed in the near future is the introduction of **Phase**. **Phase** would represent a distinct stage of an execution, for example a warm-up.
 It would then be useful to have per-phase reporting of latencies as well as counters and latencies.

 Concretely, a warm-up phase could be represented by a distinct duration